dchudz/dchudz.github.io/_posts/2018-02-9-first-parent.md

 ## Don't fast forward

 By default, git uses a "fast-forward" when the two branches haven't diverged at all so you don't really need a merge at all.
 The new commits are just applied as-is with no merge.
-If you're hoping to get a clean history from `--first-parent`, you should avoid that because then the individual commits from your feature branch would show up in `git log --first parent`.
+If you're hoping to get a clean history from `--first-parent`, you should avoid that because then the individual commits from your feature branch would show up in `git log --first-parent`.
 You should only merge with the  `--no-ff` option, which is Github's default merge strategy.

 You can turn fast-forward off (for a particular local repository) by running:

 ```
-git config --global --add merge.ff false
+git config --local --add merge.ff false
 ```

 ## Give your merge commits a good top-line message